ossu/computer-science/README.md

 - *Core CS*: corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take
 - *Advanced CS*: corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests
 - *Final Project*: a project for students to validate, consolidate, and display their knowledge, to be evaluated by their peers worldwide
-- *Pro CS*: graduate-level specializations students can elect to take after completing the above curriculum if they want to maximize their chances of getting a good job

 **Duration**.
 It is possible to finish Core CS within about 2 years if you plan carefully and devote roughly 18-22 hours/week to your studies.
 Courses in Core CS should be taken linearly if possible, but since a perfectly linear progression is rarely possible, each class's prerequisites are specified so that you can design a logical but non-linear progression based on the class schedules and your own life plans.

 **Cost**.
-All or nearly all course material prior to Pro CS is available for free.
+All or nearly all course material is available for free.
 However, some courses may charge money for assignments/tests/projects to be graded.
 Note that Coursera offers [financial aid](https://learner.coursera.help/hc/en-us/articles/209819033-Apply-for-Financial-Aid).
 Decide how much or how little to spend based on your own time and budget;
 just remember that you can't purchase success!